Skip to content

 Pace set for the median

 Group schedules reward the middle.
-Students who need a calmer ramp—or who are ready to go deeper—can both feel out of place in the same batch.
+Students who need a calmer ramp—or more depth—both end up out of place.

 Noise replaces nuance

 When the goal is volume, teaching compresses into shortcuts.
-We prefer fewer students and clearer methods so understanding survives the next chapter and the next exam.
+Fewer students lets methods stay clear.

 Personalized mentorship

-The same syllabus can feel overwhelming or manageable depending on how it is taught.
-Private mentorship lets us match language, examples, and pace to one mind at a time—without teaching assistants in the middle.
+The same syllabus feels different depending on how it’s taught.
+Private sessions let language, examples, and pace match one student at a time.

-Shame about “being bad at math,” racing through homework, or freezing when a problem looks new.
+Some students freeze under pressure; others race through and miss the why.
 We name those patterns early and replace them with small, repeatable moves.

-Predictable session flow, clear practice expectations, and honest feedback reduce uncertainty.
-Students stop guessing what the tutor wants and start knowing what to do on Monday morning.
+Predictable session flow and honest feedback reduce uncertainty.
+Students stop guessing what the tutor wants and start knowing what to do.

 Spikes before exams rarely fix years of drift.
-A steady weekly rhythm—review, new ideas, and targeted homework—builds retention without turning the calendar into an emergency.
+A steady weekly rhythm builds retention without turning the calendar into an emergency.

 Selective intake